 - Try to avoid driving when you’re stressed or already angry.

 - Give yourself plenty of time to get to where you need to be.
 You shouldn’t have to speed, tailgate or drive recklessly to get somewhere on time.

 - Try listening to soothing, mellow music.
 If it doesn’t distract you, try books on tape as well.

 - If you get stuck in traffic, get comfortable and avoid becoming angry over a situation you cannot control.

 - Try using public transportation to escape the stress of being on the road, especially during high traffic hours.

-If you find that another driver is behaving aggressively, do not challenge them or make crude gestures their way.
-If possible, avoid being in the way of these drivers altogether as the simplest actions could set them off.
+If you find that another driver is behaving aggressively, do not challenge them or make crude gestures towards them.
+If possible, avoid these drivers altogether as the simplest actions could set them off.